 In one negative post from a dissatisfied customer, lies the potential to ruin your brand image.
 With that in mind, it’s vital you provide the best customer service possible.

 Customer service should form the center of your ecommerce business strategy because by providing excellent service, you create satisfied customers.

-Let's have a look at 11 best practices that you should consider when providing incredible customer service to your customers.
+Let's have a look at the 13 best practices to improve ecommerce customer service for your business.

-Multichannel strategy blends different promotional and distribution channel, positioning you to reach, connect and build rapport with your customers.
-An effective multichannel strategy is often optimized for results — that’s the end goal.
+An omnichannel strategy blends different promotional and distribution channels, positioning you to reach, connect, and build rapport with your customers all into one.
+An effective omnichannel strategy for retail is often optimized for results — that’s the end goal.

 A study by Aberdeen Group found that companies with the strongest multichannel customer engagement strategies retain an average of 89% of their customers.

 The goal is to take the service directly to your customers — they shouldn’t have to come and ask for it.
 Give them an easier life by removing the pain of waiting days for a response.